 The OSI logo is a trademark of Open Source Initiative.
 In order to protect and grow the OSI brand, we have a distinguishable logo that can be used to mark software licensed under an OSI Approved License.
-There are guidelines for the logo's appearance and usage, outlined here.
+When displaying the OSI logo, please follow our standard Trademark Guidelines.
+Additional guidelines regarding the logo's appearance are given below:

 When the logo is used on a background that is darker than 50% grey, you should reverse the type to white for legibility:

 In greyscale reproduction, use the black and white version on the logo:

 The normal greyscale reproduction is suitable for use on light backgrounds without modification.

 For dark backgrounds in a greyscale printing situation, use the following treatment of the greyscale logo:

 Sometimes, often due to production costs, only one color of ink is available and so OSI Logo must be reproduced using only one color.
 In this scenario, the logo, logotype, or symbol must be used following the convention of using a light color type on a dark background or in a dark color type on a light background.
 The logotype and/or symbol outline must be clearly distinguishable from the background color.
 You must honor the OSI Logo palette when possible, using black or white if necessary.